Home

 The chief executives of big companies often give huge donations to charities and earn themselves big kudos for doing so.
 The kudos really belong to the shareholders who are the ones actually providing the money and who may, individually, approve or disapprove of the charities selected by management.

-Warren Buffet does it differently.
+Warren Buffett does it differently.
 Berkshire Hathaway allows shareholders to nominate a particular charity that they want to see their share of the donation going to.
 This empowers shareholders while still helping out in areas of need.
 Warren Buffett does not need to feed his ego with the money of others.

-(Update: this program has since been terminated)
+(Update: this program has since been terminated.
+See our article on Buffett and charities for more details.)

 2. He treats shareholders as true partners